skeeto/.emacs.d/README.md

 you, linking to the official website rather than a file on the local system.

+The `javadoc` directory in this repository contains a build script that uses Apache Ivy to fetch my preferred Javadoc jars from the Maven repository.
+All you need to do is run `ant` in this directory and the documentation will be fetched and unzipped.
+Everything fetched will be automatically loaded into java-docs by `init.el` on the next Emacs startup.
+Edit `ivy.xml` to add more default documentation.

 Next, if you're in a `java-mode` buffer, you can add an import to the imports section at any time with `C-x I` (the `java-mode-short-keybindings` binding).
 Like `java-docs-lookup`, `C-h